YinJC/uk-tex-faq/FAQ-metrics.md

----
-layout: page
-title: TeX font metric files for Type 1 fonts
+# TeX font metric files for Type 1 fonts
----

 Reputable font vendors such as Adobe supply metric files for each font, in AFM (Adobe Font Metric) form; these can be converted